Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 # Version 2012-02-02 - No Change

-In this release of the CRM service, there are no changes made to the structure of `Person`:
+In this release of the CRM service, despite changes elsewhere in the service, there are no changes made to the structure of `Person`:

 ``` go
 package v20120202